rcrowther/django-img/README.md

 - flexible configuration

-## New Image Repositories
+## Custom Image Repositories
 ### Overview
 The core models in this app can be subclassed.
-If you create subclasses, the subclass models have new DB tables, and can operate with new configurations such as storing files in different directories.
+If you create subclasses, the new repositories have new DB tables, and can operate with new configurations such as storing files in different directories.

 Two scenarios where you may want to do this,

 #### Associated data with images
 You may want to associate data with an image.
-Many people's first thought would be to add a title.
-This app does not provide titles by default.
+Many people's first thought would be to add a title, as the app does not provide titles by default.
 But other kinds of information can be attached such as captions, credits, dates, and/or data for semantic rendering.

 #### Splitting needs
 It's fun to tweak with settings, but sometimes, maybe often, this is not the best approach.